-- Apply a generous amount of shampoo onto your hair.
+- Apply a generous amount of shampoo to your hair.
 Be sure to massage the shampoo into the roots as well as the ends of your hair.
-The idea is for it to be able to penetrate all throughout those areas that have those yellow, orange and red pigments causing the brassy look on your hair.
+The idea is for it to be able to penetrate all throughout those areas that have those yellow, orange, and red pigments causing the brassy look on your hair.

 - Let it sit for about 4-5 minutes then rinse it out with cool water until the hair is fully rinsed out.
 You can use a detangling brush so you don’t pull too hard on strands of hair which tend to be weaker than others after bleaching or chemical services/damage has been done.

-- Condition your locks afterwards with a leave-in conditioner such as a deep treatment to help with preserving the color in your hair and any dryness/damage.
+- Condition your locks afterward with a leave-in conditioner such as a deep treatment to help with preserving the color in your hair and any dryness/damage.

 Although it is quite common for purple hair manufacturers to instruct users to use purple shampoo on wet hair, there are some people who use it on dry hair.